Being young in Europe today - education

-This article presents a range of statistics covering children’s and young people’s education in the EU, the main sources of data being the joint UNESCO-UIS/OECD/Eurostat (UOE) questionnaires on education statistics.
-Childcare data, coming from the EU’s data collection for statistics on income and living conditions (EU-SILC), complement the analysis for the youngest children.
-Data on outcomes of education, collected through the EU labour force survey (LFS), are also analysed, providing information on educational attainment and early school leavers.
+This article presents a range of statistics covering children’s and young people’s education in the EU, the main sources of data being joint UNESCO-UIS/OECD/Eurostat (UOE) questionnaires on education statistics.
+Childcare data, coming from the EU’s data collection for statistics on income and living conditions (EU-SILC), complement the information presented for the youngest children.
+Data on outcomes of education, collected through the EU labour force survey (LFS), are also presented, with information on educational attainment and early school leavers.

 Childcare attendance and participation in education

 Early childhood education and care can potentially increase the well-being of young children, advance children’s rights and ensure that all children have a fair start in life.
 A number of studies during the last decade have shown the crucial role played by early life experiences on cognitive functions, educational attainment and life chances.

 Increasing access to high-quality early childhood education and care is one of the key goals outlined within the EU’s strategic framework for education and training (ET2020) which set the goal of having at least 95.0 % of young children (between the ages of four and the compulsory school age) participating in early childhood education by 2020.

 Childcare services for children under the age of three years are also covered, as the ‘Barcelona target’ (defined by the European Council in 2002) foresees improving the provision of childcare across the EU Member States through removing some of the disincentives to female labour force participation, such that at least 33.0 % of children under three years of age receive childcare.